etr359/project-1-movie-analysis/README.md

 Descriptive statistics and histograms were created for continous variables to identify outliers and missing values.
 Once these were identified, appropiate action was taken to remove or transform to facilitate analysis.
 Value counts were calculated for categorical variables to assess distributions, cell counts and missing values.
 Categories were excluded or collapsed as necessary as detailed in our Jupyter Notebook.
 Our final analysis consisted of various visualizations addressing our three key questions of interest.
 Scatterplots were utilized when the variables were both continous, and barcharts used when summarizing continious variables across categories.

 ## Results

-Present your key results.
-For Phase 1, this will be findings from your descriptive analysis.

-***
-Questions to consider:
-* How do you interpret the results?
-* How confident are you that your results would generalize beyond the data you have?
-***

 ### Figure 1
 ![Figure 1](./images/total_gross.png)